bentomhall/nih-system/homebrewery/world/player-options.md

 **Stand Against the Tide.** When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.
 **Uncanny Dodge.** When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.
 \page
+### Primal Guardian
+Primal Guardians are the most in-tune with the spirits of nature among the ranger.
+While they still favor their weapons, they blend their primal magic more thoroughly into their hunts, often calling on the spirits of beasts to aid them.

+#### Spirit Companion
+Starting when you choose this subclass at level 3, you gain the companionship of an invisible animal spirit.
+It grants you several benefits, growing with you as you gain levels.
+Choose one of the companions below.
+All spirit companions increase your maximum spell points by your Wisdom modifier, increasing to twice your Wisdom modifier at 11th level.
+**Hawk Spirit.** Your spirit circles overhead or perches on your shoulder, granting you the benefit of its keen senses.
+You cannot be surprised and you make Wisdom (Perception) checks at advantage.
+If you are asleep, the hawk spirit keeps watch and awakens you if any trouble starts.
+At 11th level, this benefit extends to all creatures of your choice within 60 feet of you.
+**Wolf Spirit.** The wolf grants you speed and ferocity.
+Your walking speed increases by 10 feet and once per turn when you make an attack with a melee weapon and miss, you can choose to reroll the attack.
+At 11th level, if you hit with the re-rolled attack, it becomes a critical hit.
+**Bear Spirit.** The bear grants you endurance.
+Your hit point maximum increases by your level and you gain 1 additional maximum hit point each time you gain a level.

+#### Additional Spirit Companion
+Starting at 7th level, you can choose an additional Spirit Companion, choosing which one is in effect at the end of a long rest.

+#### Manifested Spirit
+At 7th level, you've learned to manifest your active Spirit Companion as a spectral force as an action by spending 4 spell points.
+It performs the listed action, which lasts until the end of your next turn.
+**Hawk Manifestation.** The hawk appears as a Huge spectral beast at a point you choose within 30 feet.
+It does not occupy a space.
+It screeches, freezing the blood of your foes.
+All creatures of your choice within 60 feet that can see and hear the spirit must make a Wisdom saving throw against your spell save DC.
+On a failed save, they take 8d6 psychic damage and are incapacitated for the duration as they cower.
+While incapacitated, their speed is reduced to zero.
+When the incapacitation ends, creatures that failed their save are frightened of you until the end of their next turn.
+Creatures that succeed on the saving throw take half as much damage and are only frightened until the end of their next turn.
+**Wolf Manifestation.** A spectral wolf appears at your side and then flickers and multiplies, creating a pack that appear to surround all creatures of your choice within 30 feet.
+When a surrounded creature moves more than 5 feet or takes an action that would provoke an opportunity attack, the wolves attack.
+Make a melee spell attack using your Wisdom modifier against the creature.
+On a hit, the creature takes 4d10 psychic damage and their speed is reduced to zero until the end of their next turn.
+If they were casting a spell or making an attack when they triggered the wolves, that action fails without effect.
+**Bear Manifestation.** A Huge spectral bear appears at your side.
+It does not occupy its space.
+For the duration, all allies within 30 feet have resistance to bludgeoning, piercing, and slashing damage as the bear soaks part of each attack.

+#### Spirit Strike
+Starting at 11th level, when you use your Aether Strike ability, your active spirit briefly manifests.
+**Hawk Strike.** The wings of the hawk grant you speed, increasing the number of targets to equal the amount of aether spent (instead of half that number).
+**Wolf Strike.** The snapping jaws of the wolf reduce the speed of any target hit by your Aether Strike to zero until the end of your next turn.
+While immobilized, targets cannot make opportunity attacks.
+**Bear Strike.** The crushing paws of the bear knock prone or push 10 feet (your choice) any target hit by your Aether Strike.

+#### Spirit Union
+Starting at 15th level, you can call on the power of all three companions.
+When you finish a short rest, you can expend 8 spell points.
+If you do so, you gain all three passive effects until you finish a long or short rest and once during that period when you use your Manifested Spirit or Spirit Strike ability, you gain all three effects.
+Once you use this ability, you cannot do so again until you finish a long rest.
+\page
 ## Bounty hunter Spell List
 The Bounty hunter Spell List table contains a short summary of the spells available to all Bounty hunters, ordered by aether cost.
 Spells marked with (*) are new and listed in the Spells section document.
 Spells marked with (\*\*) are subject to substantial changes from book printing, explained in the spells section.